bencardoen/DataCurator.jl/README.md

 - validation huge datasets at high speed
 - out-of-the-box operation without the need for code or dependencies

-DataCurator requires a command-line interface and is supported on Linux, Windows Subsystem for Linux (WSL), and MacOS.
-See installation for detail.
+DataCurator requires a command-line interface and is supported on Linux, Windows Subsystem for Linux (WSL2), and MacOS.
+See [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.

 ## Table of Contents